studentmediene/podkast.radiorevolt.no/README.md

 ## Features ##

-* **Use metadata** like episode title, description, image and link from dusken.no/radio and radiorevolt.no (using podcast date to decide which one to use)
+* **Use metadata** like episode title, description, image and link from dusken.no/radio and radiorevolt.no (using podcast date to decide which of them to use)
 * Use metadata like feed title, description and image from dusken.no/radio or radiorevolt.no (whichever is in use)
 * Only publish a podcast episode if its corresponding episode post on dusken.no/radio or radiorevolt.no is published (enabling **preproduction of podcasts**)
 * Follow the **guidelines set by iTunes** so that the feed can be used directly by it.